 On December 11, 1975, the Pirates traded Randolph and pitchers Ken Brett and Dock Ellis to the New York Yankees for pitcher Doc Medich.
 Randolph was the Yankees’ starting second baseman in 1976, appearing in 125 games.
 He had a batting average of .267, drew 58 walks, and had an on-base percentage of .355.
 He would remain the Yankees’ starting second baseman through 13 seasons, until 1988.

 During those years with the Yankees, Randolph was a consistent batter, especially with runners on base, a patient hitter who drew a lot of walks, and an excellent fielder.
 In 1976 his batting average was .267, his slugging percentage .328, his on-base percentage .356, and he had 37 stolen bases.
 He did not hit well during the ALCS or the World Series that year, but he was named to the American League All-Star Team and the Topps All-Star Rookie Team, and won the Yankees’ James P. Dawson Award, which is given to the best rookie at the end of spring training.
 In 1977 Randolph’s numbers improved, and he posted a batting average of .274, an on-base percentage of .347, and a slugging percentage of .387.
 He was once again named to the American League All-Star team, and set an All-Star Game record for most assists (six) by a second baseman in a nine-inning game.
 During the ALCS against the Kansas City Royals, he had five hits and 2 RBIs in 18 at-bats.
-In the World Series he had four hits and scored five runs in a losing effort against the Los Angeles Dodgers.
+In the World Series he had four hits and scored five runs as the Yankees defeated the Los Angeles Dodgers.